 - 3.1 Cost Reimbursement / Allowable Expenses.
 This contract is paid by cost reimbursement.
 See Exhibit B, Budget and Rate Schedule, for a list of reimbursable expenses.
 The Rate Schedule is non-exhaustive; other items expensed to this Contract must be reasonable toward completion of the contract terms, are reviewable by BHA, and shall not exceed any detail in the budget in this regard. - 3.2 Staff Time Tracking and Invoicing.
 The Contractor shall ensure expenses and staff are tracked and invoiced separately for each program or funding stream.
 Any other funding sources or in-kind contributions supporting the JBBS Program shall be disclosed in the invoice submission.
-Invoices will be submitted to cdhs\BHApayment@state.co.us by the 20th of the following month. - 3.3 General Accounting Encumbrances (GAE).
-Some Parts under this Statement of Work may utilize general accounting encumbrances.
-Detailed information regarding the general accounting encumbrances can be found in those Parts. - 3.4 Procurement Card.
+Invoices will be submitted to cdhs BHApayment@state.co.us by the 20th of the following month. - 3.3 Procurement Card.
 BHA recommends, although does not require, counties to consider the use of a procurement card to be used for expenses related to the JBBS program.
-Contractor shall follow its county's internal guidance and policies for use of procurement cards. - 3.5 Proportional Reduction of Funds.
+Contractor shall follow its county's internal guidance and policies for use of procurement cards. - 3.4 Proportional Reduction of Funds.
 The Behavioral Health Administration has the unilateral authority to proportionately reduce the contract budget amount to match current spending rates.
-If the Sheriff's Department has not spent 40% of the contract budgeted amount by November 30th, the Office of Behavioral Health may proportionately reduce the contract budget amount to match current spending rates.
-If the Sheriff's Department has not spent 65% of the contract budgeted amount by February 28th, the Behavioral Health Administration may again proportionately reduce the contract budget amount to match current spending rates. - 3.6 Fiscal Agent County Responsibilities.
-Where a county is acting as a fiscal agent for other counties, the fiscal agent county shall pay invoices received by the catchment counties within 45 days of receipt. - 3.7 Other Financial Provisions, including invoicing instructions can be found in Exhibit C, Miscellaneous Provisions.
+If the Sheriff's Department has not spent 40% of the contract budgeted amount by November 30th, the Behavioral Health Administration may proportionately reduce the contract budget amount to match current spending rates.
+If the Sheriff's Department has not spent 65% of the contract budgeted amount by February 28th, the Behavioral Health Administration may again proportionately reduce the contract budget amount to match current spending rates. - 3.5 Fiscal Agent County Responsibilities.
+Where a county is acting as a fiscal agent for other counties, the fiscal agent county shall pay invoices received by the catchment counties within 45 days of receipt.

+3.6 Other Financial Provisions, including invoicing instructions can be found in Exhibit C, Miscellaneous Provisions.